k41-s/IIS_Project/readme.md

 3. Double-click `generateProto` (or double-click `build` if `generateProto` is not visible).

 **Run the Desktop Application:**
-1. Navigate to `composeApp/src/jvmMain/kotlin/hr/algebra/iis_client_app/main.kt`.
-2. Click the green Play button next to `fun main()`.
+1. Click the green Play button at the top of the IntelliJ window.

 ## Authentication & Access Control